Apple To Manufacture Data Server Cabinets in Mesa, Arizona Facility | NewsFactor Network

 If Apple goes through with the plan, the move would be a rare case of a U.S. tech company moving production and manufacturing operations stateside, although Apple does already build some servers in Oregon and elsewhere in Arizona.
 The expanded FTZ authorization would effectively consolidate that production into the Mesa facility, which the company said will provide the local job market with some 150 high-paid positions.

-Several manufacturers have come under fire recently for decisions to expand their operations in other countries while closing factories in the U.S. In particular, President-elect Donald Trump has lambasted companies such as Toyota, Carrier, and Ford over Twitter after they announced plans to open plants in Mexico.
+Several manufacturers have come under scrutiny recently for decisions to expand their operations in other countries while closing factories in the U.S. In particular, President-elect Donald Trump has called out companies such as Toyota, Carrier, and Ford over Twitter after they announced plans to open plants in Mexico.

-Trump's tweets against such companies have significantly impacted their stock prices, causing some to abandon their expansion plans rather than face the incoming president's wrath.

-Trump even mentioned Apple and its products by name during the presidential campaign, saying that if he were elected, the company would be forced to assemble the iPhone in the U.S. Trump reportedly called Apple CEO Tim Cook after the election to pressure the company to move more of its manufacturing operations to the States.
+Trump specifically mentioned Apple and its products by name during the presidential campaign, saying that if he were elected, the company would be encouraged to assemble the iPhone in the U.S. Trump reportedly called Apple CEO Tim Cook after the election to discuss the company moving more of its manufacturing operations to the States.